What Is Emotionally Focused Therapy?

 Who Can Benefit From EFT Therapy?

 Although EFT is best known as a therapy for couples, it has expanded to working with individuals and families.
-Emotionally Focused Individual Therapy (EFIT) was developed for treating individuals suffering from depression, anxiety, trauma, and for helping them heal from past experiences.
-Using EFIT, I strive to help clients recognize and increase their ability to express emotions in a healthy way.
+Emotionally Focused Individual Therapy (EFIT) was developed for treating individuals suffering from apathy, low motivations, depression, anxiety, hopelessness, trauma, and healing from past negative experiences Using EFIT, I help clients recognize and feel a full range of emotions, identify impulses to act in certain ways in response to emotions, and increase tolerance for experiencing emotions and sharing them with a trusted other.
 Additionally, Emotionally Focused Family Therapy (EFFT) is utilized to help repair relationships between family members that can transform each member individually as well as the family as a whole.

 As Sue Johnson writes, “In effective EFT therapy, clients discover in an immediate, alive and explicit way how their manner of engaging with their emotions shapes their suffering.”
 Good EFT therapy, whether with individuals, couples or families, helps clients discover, articulate and process emotion in ways that lead to behavioral changes, helps them become more flexible and connected and allows them to engage more fully with others and life.